Meghan King Edmonds Quits ‘RHOC’ And Immediately Fans Try To Get Her Back On The Show

 “Whoever let Meghan King Edmonds walk away from #RHOC needs to be fired,” one person wrote after learning that Meghan King Edmonds was leaving The Real Housewives of Orange County behind, while another person had a more creative solution to the rumor, writing on Twitter, “I may have to take a trip to St. Louis (with a specific contract in hand) & visit Meghan King Edmonds because this news is NOT ok #RHOC.”

-While Meghan wasn’t exactly popular during her first season of The Real Housewives of Orange County, because she was desperate to call out Gunvalson and Brooks Ayers for lying about the cancer scandal.
+Meghan wasn’t exactly popular during her first season of The Real Housewives of Orange County because she was desperate to call out Gunvalson and Brooks Ayers for lying about the cancer scandal.
 However, last year, Meghan became the voice of reason on the show.
 People fell in love with her because she didn’t get involved in the drama, but she called out everyone who she felt was out of line.

 And perhaps this was because of King Edmonds’ pregnancy and IVF journey.
 She gave birth to her daughter about two months ago, and she’s loving her new role as a mother.
 But before Meghan became a mother, she traveled to Ireland with the ladies to explore her heritage.
 And this was one of the last memories of Meghan King Edmonds on the show.